sgoacosta/MCDC/MATHEMATICAL_ANNEX.md

 $D_{\text{CED}} = 2 \cdot d_{\text{max}}$

-This value represents the maximum separation between two observable points in opposite directions along the celestial equator.
+TThis value represents the maximum separation between two observable points in opposite directions along the CED band.

 In the context of the MCDC, $d_{\text{max}}$ corresponds to the distance of the farthest star or galaxy detectable near the eastern and western horizons.
 The CED diameter becomes a fundamental geometric parameter of the observable universe.